 In addition to retaining and growing our existing merchant base, we are able to efficiently acquire new merchants.
+In the years ended December 31, 2019 and 2020, we added 141 and 204 new merchants to our platform, respectively.
 We have developed an effective go-to-market strategy leveraging a dedicated team of sales executives.
 We also leverage our mutually-beneficial channel partnerships, which generate significant leads for our sales team.
 As our scale grows, so does our own brand equity, which leads to more inbound prospects as well as stronger word-of-mouth-based sales whereby an existing Global-e merchant recommends our solution to other players in the market.
 We view our ability to efficiently acquire merchants at scale as a differentiated competitive advantage.
 We measure the efficiency of our merchant acquisition strategy by tracking payback period, or the amount of time required to recover merchant acquisition costs in a given year from the merchants acquired in that year, based on the gross profit realized from such merchants in the following year.
-For the year ended December 31, 2019, our average payback period was acquisition and retention strategy, our sales and marketing expenses totaled only 2020.
+For merchants acquired in the year ended December 31, 2019, our payback period was less than six months.
+Furthermore, thanks to our highly efficient merchant acquisition and retention strategy, our sales and marketing expenses totaled only 7.1% of our revenues for the year ended December 31, 2020.